erf-model/ERF/Docs/sphinx_doc/BoundaryConditions.rst

    \frac{1}{\tau} \int_{-\infty}^{0} \exp{\left(t/\tau\right)} \, f(t) \; \rm{d}t.

-Due to the form of the above integral, it is advantageous to specify :math:`\tau` as a multiple of the simulation time step :math:`\Delta t`, which is specified by ``erf.most.time_window``.
+Due to the form of the above integral, it is advantageous to consider :math:`\tau` as a multiple of the simulation time step :math:`\Delta t`, which is specified by ``erf.most.time_window``.
 As ``erf.most.time_window`` is reduced to 0, the exponential filter function tends to a Dirac delta function (prior averages are irrelevant).
 Increasing ``erf.most.time_window`` extends the tail of the exponential and more heavily weights prior averages.